Group

 -

-you’re curious about movement but don’t identify as a “dancer”
+you’re curious about movement but don’t identify as a “dancer” or "athlete"

 All levels welcome.